Commonwealth Scholarship Commission

-All applications must include the following supporting documentation in order for their applications to be eligible for consideration:
+- Applications must include the following supporting documentation by 17:00 (GMT) on Tuesday 5 April 2022 in order for your application to be eligible for consideration:

-- An offer letter from Bangor university to start chosen course of study in the 2021-2022 academic year – uploaded to the CSC’s Online Application System
+- An offer letter from Bangor university to start your chosen course of study in the 2022-2023 academic year – uploaded to the CSC’s Online Application System

 The CSC will not accept supporting documentation submitted outside the online application system.